aduud21/heckerbot/README.md

 2. Click "Credentials"
 3. Find your API key and click "SHOW key"

-For bloxlinkcheck slash command, you'll need to make a secret named bloxlinkAPIKEY and value as your bloxlink api key, to get a api key, go to https://blox.link/dashboard/developer
+For bloxlinkcheck slash command, you'll need to replace bloxlinkAPIKEY in config/TOKENORAPIKEYS.env to your bloxlink api key, to get a api key, go to https://blox.link/dashboard/developer

 if you have read all of this and understood (for example you not gonna claim you made this bot), Thank you, Have a great day!